lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

           is passed into the underlying ML-DSA primitive as the ctx.
           Domain values are defined in the "Domain Separator Values" section below.

+  PH      The hash function to use for pre-hashing.

   HashOID The DER Encoding of the Object Identifier of the
           PreHash algorithm (PH) which is passed into the function.